eodclan/xucp-police-center-v1/README.md

 # xucp-police-center-v1
 In this xUser Police Center, it is a completely new development.
 This Free Version is for all GTA Roleplay Projects.

-#Developing Status:

-This system is currently under development!

 #Prerequisite for using the xUCP Police Center Free V1:

 1. MySQL servers